Larry (cat): Relationships with other animals

-In June 2012 then chancellor of the exchequer, George Osborne, was reunited with his long-lost cat Freya, who moved into 11 Downing Street.
+In June 2012 Osborne was reunited with his long-lost cat Freya, who moved into 11 Downing Street.
 Freya and Larry were reported to have rapidly established cordial relations, although they had been seen fighting.
 Freya was reported to be the more dominant cat and more effective mouser, reportedly because her days as a stray had "hardened" her.
-In 2013, Osborne brought in a pet dog, Lola.
+In 2013 Osborne brought in a pet dog, Lola.
 Aides announced that Lola was "cat friendly".
-In November 2014, Freya left Downing Street, leaving Larry with the sole mousing responsibility.
+In November 2014 Freya left Downing Street, leaving Larry with the sole mousing responsibility.

-In September 2019, a new dog, Dilyn, owned by Boris Johnson and Carrie Symonds, came to stay at Downing Street.
+In September 2019 a new dog, Dilyn, owned by Boris Johnson and Carrie Symonds, came to stay at Downing Street.
 Battersea Dogs & Cats Home offered to negotiate a deal with Larry.
 In December 2020 Larry stalked a pigeon outside Boris Johnson's official residence, and even managed to catch it.
 Despite the seemingly effective attack, the pigeon managed to fly off, apparently unharmed, after the brief scuffle.
-In October 2022, Larry chased away a fox from outside 10 Downing Street.
+In October 2022 Larry chased away a fox from outside 10 Downing Street.
 It was reported that the fox was nearly twice his size.
 The incident was captured on CCTV.